-- To deliver high quality education and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - To contribute to the improvement of the quality of the School's education, by participating in the development and review of new and updated learning and teaching materials or approaches,
+- To deliver high quality education and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - To contribute to the improvement of the quality of the School's education, by participating in the development and review of new and updated learning and teaching materials or approaches, and/or improving assessment practices, and/or improving aspects of the student experience; - 3.
+To support educational leadership and

-- To deliver high quality education and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - 2.
-To contribute to the improvement of the quality of the School's education, by participating in the review and development of new and updated learning and teaching materials or approaches,
+- To deliver high quality education and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - To contribute to the improvement of the quality of the School's education, by participating in the review and development of new and updated learning and teaching materials or approaches, and/or improving assessment practices, and/or improving aspects of the student experience; - 3.
+To demonstrate educational leadership and management by supporting the Head of Department management by active participation in Faculty and Programme or curriculum leadership roles, as appropriate, and by collaborating with professional services staff both centrally and in the Faculty office in carrying out relevant administrative processes;